Table Of Contents

 How To Manage, Control, And Optimize Costs With CloudZero

-While GCP provides tools for monitoring and budgeting, CloudZero offers a comprehensive platform to manage cloud costs across multiple providers, including Google Cloud, AWS, and Azure.
+While GCP provides tools for monitoring and budgeting, CloudZero offers a comprehensive platform to manage cloud costs across multiple providers, including Google Cloud, AWS, Azure, and 50+ additional services like Snowflake, Datadog, and OpenAI.

 Here’s how CloudZero can help when dealing with multiple cloud platforms: